massenz/snooper/README.rst

                             insert in the database and return in the --out file the list of codes.
 MUST specify --provider and --cloud UUIDs
-      --provider PROVIDER   The UUID of the Service Provider for the coupons --cloud CLOUD         The UUID of the Cloud Target for the coupons
+      --provider PROVIDER   The name of the Service Provider for the coupons --cloud CLOUD         The name of the Cloud Target for the promotion codes